pramod-k-codes/devops-daws76s-notes/14-shell-script-4.md

 **Shiva-S14 - vid 3 - timestamp 43:51 SED**

-I intend to finish this class today on Jun 16 10 :31
+**I intend to finish this class today on Jun 16 10 :31** **well today is june 23 22:57 and i have not completed this video so i strated to read for 3 mins** 49:50 break

 ## 49:52 catalogue.sh

+**stopping at 22:59 to avoid issue to health due to blue light**